Discover Greenland : Society (social life)

 Family and housing

 The notion of family in Greenland is much broader than ours.
 You'll often find distant cousins, close friends and even adoptees.
 It's also not uncommon for families to take in elderly people who find themselves on their own.
 Greenlanders are also very attached to their ancestors.
 Children often bear the name of a deceased family member.
 Even today, in the villages, families live very closely together, with a great sense of solidarity.
 Children are treated with great gentleness and patience; they soon become independent and can play in the street until very late.
 Reprimanding children is not commonplace, as imitation and experimentation are the best methods of learning.
 The Inuit considered generosity - which was rewarded - gentleness and kindness to be excellent character traits.
-However, it's hard to hide the fact that a number of families have experienced traumas that impact on their children in the form of neglect, mistreatment or sexual abuse.
-In 2019, nearly one in three people is a victim of childhood sexual abuse..
+However, there is no hiding the fact that a number of families have experienced traumas that have had an impact on their children in the form of neglect, mistreatment or sexual abuse.
+In 2023, almost one person in two was sexually abused as a child..

 A worrying suicide rate

 Since the 1970s, Greenland has had worrying suicide rates.
 In 2013, it had a suicide rate three times that of Denmark, and in 2014 it had one of the highest suicide rates in the world.
 In 2015, it stood at 82.8 per 100,000 people, compared with 13.4 in the USA (six times higher).
-Most of the victims are teenagers, more than half of them boys aged 15 to 19.
-What's more, according to a study published in March 2015 by the National Institute of Public Health, nearly 20% of the population have thought about suicide.
+Most of the victims were teenagers, more than half of them boys aged 15 to 19.
+Today, the majority are boys aged between 20 and 24.
+What's more, according to a study published in March 2015 by the French National Institute of Public Health, nearly 20% of the population has thought about committing suicide.
 One might assume that the long winter nights facing the country would be the main factor behind the prevailing depression...
 However, one of the main hypotheses to explain this phenomenon would be the length of exposure to the sun in summer, which has the effect of causing a hormonal imbalance in serotonin production.
 Serotonin is a neurotransmitter involved in regulating mood and sleep, and consequently causes anxiety and irritability.
 Journalist Rebecca Heesher explains that this phenomenon is more likely to be due to a cultural disconnect, comparable to the situation of the native Canadian Attawapiskat Indians, who are also hard hit by this phenomenon.

 A strong identity crisis is emerging in these communities, due to the wide gulf between traditional and new cultures.
 Family ties have weakened, and alcohol and abuse have gradually appeared in homes.
 Young people feel lost and helpless, cut off from other generations and searching for their own identity.
 What's more, some researchers report that victims resort to rather violent methods that leave little chance of survival.
-In 2013, 9 out of 10 men and 7 out of 10 women killed themselves by hanging or gunshot.
-These two techniques, together with throwing oneself into a void, account for 95% of suicides in Greenland.
-Faced with this widespread phenomenon, which can quickly become a chain reaction among young people between the ages of 15 and 24, Greenland has decided to adopt a national strategic plan for suicide prevention.
+Faced with this widespread phenomenon, which can rapidly become a chain reaction among young people aged between 15 and 24, Greenland has decided to adopt a national strategic plan for suicide prevention.